Jurassic Giants

 In collaboration with many local scientists and collectors, the Denver Museum of Nature & Science paleontology teams have continued to unearth amazing new dinosaur skeletons from this important window into the evolution of western North America.
 This includes dinosaur discoveries from southeastern Colorado at Comanche National Grassland, northwestern Colorado outside of Dinosaur National Monument, central Colorado at the Garden Park Fossil Area near Cañon City, and as far afield as central Wyoming.

-Caudal Vertebra
+Caudal vertebra

 Where We Are Working